pvigier/pvigier.github.io-jekyll/_posts/2018-11-18-fortune-algorithm-details.md

 2. The half-edge is completely outside the box: we discard this half-edge
 3. The half-edge is going outside the box: we clip the half-edge and we store it as the *last half-edge that went outside*.
 4. The half-edge is going inside the box: we clip the half-edge and we add half-edges to link it with the *last half-edge that went outside* (we store it at case 3 or 5)
-5. The half-edge crosses the box twice: we clip the half-edge, we add half-edges to link it with the *last half-edge that went outside* and we store it as the new *last half-edge that went outside*.
+5. The half-edge crosses the box twice: we clip the half-edge, we add half-edges to link it with the *last half-edge that went outside*, and we store it as the new *last half-edge that went outside*.

 Uh, that's a lot of cases.
 I made a picture to visualize them: